-The John C. Hench Animation & Digital Arts Admission Committee reviews applications for originality, clarity, personal insight and artistic excellence.
-Considerable importance is placed on the Cinematic Arts personal statement, portfolio and letters of recommendation.
+The faculty admissions committee reviews applications for originality, clarity, personal insight, artistic excellence and collaborative spirit.
+Considerable importance is placed on the Cinematic Arts Portfolio, Personal Statement, responses to all application questions and letters of recommendation.
 There are no admission interviews.
 By limiting the evaluation to the items listed, the committee ensures that all applicants are judged by the same criteria.

 The following items must be submitted to be considered for admission to the Animation & Digital Arts B.A. program.

 - The Common Application